libvirt/libvirt-glib/po/README.md

 ================================

-Libvirt-Glib translatable messages are maintained using the GNU Gettext tools and file formats, in combination with the Zanata web service.
+Libvirt-Glib translatable messages are maintained using the GNU Gettext tools and file formats, in combination with the Weblate web service.

 Source repository
 =================